 In the context of unemployment benefits, many cybercriminals in recent months have been posing as government workers or officials, civil servants, or employees of the DOES.
 To provide an example of this, Shanta Suggs, who works at DOES as a compliance investigator, had phishing emails sent from her account in late August of this year.
 The person behind the phishing attempt then asked the recipient to text their personal information to a New York State phone number, under the guise of collecting additional unemployment payments.
 After gaining wind of this story, public radio station DCist/WAMU also sent a text message to this number to gain a deeper insight into the alleged scam attempt that had taken place.

-Once again, the person behind the phishing attempt responded, and requested copies of “supporting documentation such as front and back of your driver license along with your Social Security number or SSN card to process your claim.”
-To provide another example, Darrick Ross, a scuba diver sergeant at the Metropolitan Police Department, also had phishing emails sent from his email account with his knowledge.
+Once again, the person behind the phishing attempt responded, and requested copies of “supporting documentation such as front and back of your driver’s license along with your Social Security number or SSN card to process your claim.”
+To provide another example, Darrick Ross, a scuba diver sergeant at the Metropolitan Police Department, also had phishing emails sent from his email account without his knowledge.
 Furthermore, Alesia Henry, an education compliance specialist at the Office of the State Superintendent for Education, had a phishing email sent from account earlier this year as well.
 Many of the emails sent from these professionals’ accounts promised recipients anywhere from $15,000 to $22,000 in additional unemployment benefits.
-While D.C. officials have not disclosed the exact number of email accounts have been compromised, or the number of emails that have been sent, they have stated that they have taken the steps necessary to freeze all email accounts who have sent fraudulent messages, while also contacting the people who received these emails.
+While D.C. officials have not disclosed the exact number of email accounts that have been compromised, or the number of emails that have been sent, they have stated that they have taken the steps necessary to freeze all email accounts that have sent fraudulent messages, while also contacting the people who received these emails.

-While phishing attempts on their own can be a serious problem for ill informed consumers, the status of unemployment filings and the systems that handle these filings has made potential phishing scams that much more dangerous.
+While phishing attempts on their own can be a serious problem for ill-informed consumers, the status of unemployment filings and the systems that handle these filings has made potential phishing scams that much more dangerous.
 To illustrate this point, it was reported in May of this year that The District of Columbia’s Inspector General planned to audit the DOES in response to complaints concerning technical glitches, missing payments, and poor communication.
 As these factors lead to some people going weeks and sometimes months without any unemployment income, the level of desperation that such a situation can create a breeding ground for cyberattacks and cybercrime.

 What can consumers do to avoid phishing scams?

-The primary method that consumers can take to avoid being taken advantage of in terms of phishing scams is ensure that they only send their personal information to verified sources.
+The primary method that consumers can take to avoid being taken advantage of in terms of phishing scams is to ensure that they only send their personal information to verified sources.
 In the case of Washington D.C. unemployment, the DOES communicates to recipients of unemployment through their own message portal system.
 An employee of the DOES would never ask a person receiving unemployment to send their personal information through a text message or email address.
 Additionally, consumers can take the following steps to avoid being taken advantage of in a phishing scam:

-- Don’t click on any links within an email message or provide an email sender with any personal information unless you can confirm the validity of said sender.
+- Don’t click on any links within an email message or provide an email sender with any personal information unless you can confirm the validity of the said sender.